dielomawsome/TechEd/CAP/CreateApplication.md

-Notice how the CAP server reacted to dropping the file.
+Notice how the CAP server reacted to saving and creating the file.
 It now tells you that it has a model but there are no service definitions yet and, thus, it still can’t serve anything.
+The following will be at the bottom of the console output:

 ```
 No service definitions found in loaded models.